Use item number and grid overlays with Voice Control on Mac

 If item numbers aren’t shown continuously, the numbers disappear after you say the command.

 You can use various commands to interact with items, such as Click, Double click, Triple click or Long press.
 To see all the available commands, say “Show commands” to display the Commands window.

 If item numbers are shown continuously and you no longer want to show them, say “Hide numbers”.
-When you do, the Overlay option in Voice Control preferences is set to None.
+When you do, the Overlay option in Voice Control settings is set to None.

 Use a grid

 If a grid isn’t already shown on the screen of your Mac, say the command “Show grid”.

 You can also say “Show grid continuously”.
 When you do, the Overlay option in Voice Control settings is set to Numbered Grid.

 To display a grid only over the active window, say “Show window grid”.